From Autobahns to Zugspitze: How You Should Get Around Germany On Your Amazing Vacation

 Cons: To places off the main ICE tracks or traveling between two places that don’t have a direct line, it can get time consuming.

 Read more about the different types of trains in Germany and what their differences are here.
+You can also read our guide to train passes here.

 Bus